 Most schools are authorized to make multiple federal student loans under one MPN for up to 10 years.

 Borrower's Rights and Responsibilities Statement - The MPN contains a Borrower's Rights and Responsibilities Statement that explains the terms and conditions of the loan(s) you receive.
-It is very important to read and save this document because you'll need to refer to it later when you begin repaying your federal student loan(s).

 The minimum amount of money a bank requires you to keep in your account to avoid fees.